Snitzel leads the 2YO Sires’ Premiership

 The Next Episode became the equal top-priced yearling of Snitzel’s career when purchased for $2.8 million by Ciaron Maher from Widden Stud’s Magic Millions draft in 2025.
 He is already one of 13 seven-figure Snitzel yearlings that have become stakeswinners and will get his chance in 2026/27 to join Estijaab, Return To Conquer, Switzerland and Wandjina as Group 1 winners in that category.

-67 yearlings from Snitzel’s second-last crop have already averaged $623,690, with nine selling for $1 million or more, up to the $2 million paid by James Harron, Tony Fung & Coolmore for Arrowfield’s full brother to Switzerland at Inglis Easter.
+The market has remained buoyant for Snitzel’s second-last crop of yearlings, with 67 lots sold this year for an average price of $623,690.
+Nine have made $1 million or more, up to the $2 million paid by James Harron, Tony Fung & Coolmore for Arrowfield’s full brother to Switzerland at Inglis Easter.

 Snitzel’s daughter Moldova, dam of Group 1 winner Captured By Love and in foal to Home Affairs, was a $1 million Yulong purchase from the Inglis Chairman’s Sale earlier this month, and Arrowfield mare Shobu is among 25 Snitzel mares on offer at this week’s Magic Millions National Broodmare Sale.